akamai/lds-connector/docs/akamai/README.md

 ```

 The timestamp fields are used to extract a timestamp from each log line.
 This extracted timestamp is used as the Splunk
 event timestamp.
-This ensure each log event is index by when it was emitted, rather than when it was sent to Splunk.
+This ensures each log event is index by when it was emitted, rather than when it was sent to Splunk.

 # Edge DNS Record Configuration (Optional)